Looking at some of the world’s top adaptive athletes is sure to give anyone a bit of real-world inspiration.

-This term refers to an athlete who participates in sports despite their wheelchair, their prosthetic limb, or another disability that adds a challenge to daily life.
-You can find these athletes spiking volleyballs over nets, rafting down the most aggressive rivers, racing to the finish line of the most competitive marathons, and surfing impressive waves.
+The term, adaptive athletes, refers to athletes who participates in sports despite their wheelchair, their prosthetic limb, or another disability that adds a challenge to daily life.
+You will find these athletes spiking volleyballs over nets, rafting down the most aggressive rivers, racing to the finish line of the most competitive marathons, and surfing impressive waves.

 Some athletes play team sports alongside other adaptive athletes while others challenge themselves in solo sports and compete alongside athletes who don’t have added challenges.
 Either way, these athletes bring heart and passion to their sports because they have often worked harder than anyone else on the field to become the best player, runner, kayaker, skier or surfer possible.

 If you want to know what adaptive athletics are all about, you have to look closely at some of today’s leading adaptive athletes.